kencochrane/docker-guidebook/docker-tutorial.rst

     - Mailing list
 - Attend the Docker hack days and meet other Docker users, and let us know how we can make Docker even better.
 - Get a `Docker` sticker, and display it proudly.
-- Wear your Docker shirt and wear it around town all day.
+- Wear your Docker shirt around town all day.

 Tips and Tricks